Retail Marketing

 TikTok is the place people go for social shoppers looking to try something new.

-Fact: TikTokkers are more likely to purchase and recommend products versus consumers on competing for social networks.
+Fact: TikTokkers are more likely to purchase and recommend products versus consumers on competing social networks.

 Brands needed to be subtle in the old days of social media.
 Times have changed in a big way, though.
 From paid advertising to influencer marketing campaigns, CPG brands on TikTok don’t have to be shy about promotions.
 Product recommendations are practically part of TikTok’s DNA.